Date of Award:

 Sugar esters are a large class of emulsifiers used in the food industry, and so my second research objective was to evaluate the influence of the fatty acid chain length on the emulsification properties of LMO, LMD, LML and LMM and compare them to each other and controls (Tween-20 and Ryoto L-1695) in a standard oil-in-water (O/W) emulsion.
 I did this by observing how long my emulsions lasted after mixing before they would start to separate.
 I also looked at the actual size of the oil drops in each of my emulsions, the smaller the oil drops remained, the better they stay in the emulsion and thus the more stable the emulsion.
 My results showed that the best emulsifier was LML, followed by LMD, LMM, and LMO, respectively.
 Therefore, my lactose esters contained both microbial inhibitory and emulsification activities.

 L. monocytogenes is an infamous food pathogen and one of the largest sources of food-borne illness from dairy foods in the United States.
 Addition of LMD and LML previously were shown to have microbial inhibitory effects in my lab so I wanted to see how well they would work in a food: milk.
 In general, bacterial deaths in the LMD milk samples were great and many times greater than the LML samples.
 However, both were greatly affected by milk fat content and how warm each of the samples were kept.
 LMD may play a useful role in increasing the safety of some foods.

 Lee, Seung-Min, "Characterization of Lactose Fatty Acid Esters for their Microbial Growth Inhibitory Activity and Emulsification Properties" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7030.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .